- 29.09.2023: We are online!

 - Reason about the basic properties of UML models;

 Although the name UML might suggest differently, this is a theoretical course!
 That is, a solid basis in algorithms and data structures, automata theory, and a bit of theoretical computability and complexity theory is needed to be able to follow this course.
+During the exercises and lectures we will also provide introductory material.

 - Automata Theory